Nicole Scherzinger Shows Off Insane Body In Tiny Thong Bikini While Sprawling Out In The Sand

-Nicole Scherzinger is showing off her insane figure to her 4.7 million Instagram followers.
-The Masked Singer panelist shared a new post to her timeline on January 13 where she displayed her impressive physique in three separate snapshots.
+Nicole Scherzinger recently showed off her insane figure for her 4.7 million Instagram followers.
+The Masked Singer panelist shared a new post to her timeline on January 13, when she displayed her impressive physique in three separate snapshots.

-The Pussycat Dolls leader shared some photos from her recent trip to Turks and Caicos, where she sprawled out on the beach in a minuscule purple thong bikini.
-In the pics, Nicole laid down in the wet surf while twisting her bronzed body into several different positions.
-In the first photo, she posed with her torso cocked towards the camera as she flashed her toned tummy to her fans.
+The Pussycat Dolls leader posted some photos from her recent trip to Turks and Caicos, where she sprawled out on the beach in a minuscule purple thong bikini.
+In the pics, Nicole lay down in the wet surf while twisting her bronzed body into several different positions.
+In the first photo, she posed with her torso cocked toward the camera as she showcased her toned tummy for her fans.
 She had several patches of wet sand stuck to her skin, mostly up and down her legs and on her elbows.

 In the second pic, Nicole arched her back as she pushed her head back into the sand and pointed her toes.
-Her bikini bottoms long strings hung down her sides as her top stretched out with her body.
-In her third image, the “Buttons” songstress turned her stomach away, showing off her round rump which was highlighted by her thong bottoms.
-Nicole twisted her head back to look into the camera as she held her hands in her long dark locks.
+The long strings of her bottoms hung down her sides as her top stretched out with her body.
+In her third image, the "Buttons" songstress turned her stomach away, showing off her round rump, in a pose highlighted by her thong bottoms.
+Nicole twisted her head back to look at the camera as she held her hands in her long dark locks.

-The pictures were taken at sunset with beautiful shades of purple serving as a backdrop.
-No one else appeared to be on the beach with Nicole, as the sand was flat with no footprints around her.

 "This is the most beautiful mermaid I have ever seen," one fan wrote.